 Schwartz describes when he walked along a street full of nice restaurants.
-He was looking forward to dine in one, but as he kept walking he couldn’t find the best option available and he started losing both appetite and mood.
+He was looking forward to dining in one, but as he kept walking he couldn’t find the best option available and he started losing both appetite and mood.

 Looking at one attractive alternative after the other reduces the pleasure of the next one.

 Relationships and Job Hopping

 Barry Schwartz implies that the feeling of having many romantic options lead people to choice paralysis also in dating.

 They are never sure that what they picked is the right one.
 And the grass often seems greener on the other side.

 This is something I mention in Mistakes Women Do In Early Dating.

 Barry Schwartz says that after a few months people winning the lottery revert to their level of happiness before winning the lottery.

 Schwartz explains what are the external causes and doesn’t want to imply the two events are comparable on people’s level of happiness.